 Badvo Gin is made using 100% hand foraged Scottish botanicals, including juniper, which grows extensively on the family's Pitlochry farm land.
 Key botanicals include nettles and wild mint giving the gin a crisp, fresh and herbal taste.

 Key Botanical(s): Scottish Juniper, Nettles, Wild Mint

 Goes great with: Orange peel, Mediterranean tonic and ice.

-The Badvo Distillery is discreetly tucked away in an old converted stone farm building in a wild Scottish glen near Pitlochry.
-Housed inside are two traditional style alembic copper stills where the distillation, bottling and labelling take place led by distiller, Helen, along with the help of family.
-Over the course of a year you can see red deer, birds of prey, red squirrels and a local grey heron, who can be seen flying up and down the glen on a daily basis.
-It was the sight of this local heron that inspired the Badvo branding and packaging.
+Housed in an old converted stone farm building in a wild Scottish glen near Pitlochry, Badvo Distillery looks like any other farm building in the area.
+Step inside, and you’ll discover the copper glow of two traditional style alembic copper stills where the distillation, bottling, and labelling take place, led by distiller Helen, along with the help of the family.
+The area is also rich in botanicals and fauna.
+You can often see red deer, birds of prey, red squirrels, and a local grey heron, often seen flying up and down the glen.
+The sight of this local heron inspired the Badvo branding and packaging.